gogameguru/glift-go-game/readme.txt

 = 0.4.3 =
 * Feature - Glift upgraded to 0.19.1.
-* Fix - Fixed issue where comment box was not being styled.
+* Fix - Fixed issue where game info panel was not being styled.
 * Fix - Added rank, round, event to game info.
 * Fix - All problems start at move 0, via tree rebasing.